rnewson/couchdb-lucene/README.md

 ***score***
   The normalized score (0.0-1.0, inclusive) for this match

-Here's an example of a JSON response without sorting;
+Here's an example of a JSON response without sorting:

 ```json
 {